Nurse Residency Curriculum

 The goal of phase 2 is to enhance critical thinking skills and the ability to use outcome data to promote patient safety.
 The Nurse Resident will complete this during the remainder of the program.

 Our Preceptors are the Pillars of Our Program

 Watch this nurse resident as her preceptor mentors her throughout, and after, a bedside visit.

 Each Nurse Resident is assigned a primary preceptor to provide clinical guidance, support, and feedback during orientation.
 The primary preceptor will be assisted by additional preceptors, as units needs dictate, to assist with the mentoring and guidance of the Nurse Resident.
 The Nurse Resident works her/his assigned preceptor's schedule so that the preceptor can most effectively facilitate the Resident’s self-confidence and gradual independence.

 Graduate nurse residents are required to commit to the schedule they are hired to.

 Progress and Evaluation

 During the Nurse Residency, clinical and developmental progress is documented continuously within each resident's specific orientation pathway.
 Educational progress is documented in each resident's education transcript which will continue throughout her/his nursing career at Baystate Health.

-In addition to the Nurse Resident's self-evaluation, the team of Preceptors, Nurse Educators, and the Manager of the Nurse Residency Program provide ongoing evaluation.
+In addition to the Nurse Resident's self-evaluation, the team of Preceptors, Nurse Educators, and the unit leadership of the Nurse Residency Program provide ongoing evaluation.